Find Affordable College Courses

 Philadelphia, PA

-Our 2023 rankings named University of Pennsylvania the most popular school in Pennsylvania for nursing students working on their master’s degree.
-UPenn is a very large private not-for-profit school located in the city of Philadelphia.
+Our analysis found University of Pennsylvania to be the most popular school for nursing students who want to pursue a master’s degree in Pennsylvania.
+UPenn is a fairly large private not-for-profit school located in the large city of Philadelphia.

 Of the 382 students majoring in nursing at UPenn, 10% are male and 90% are female.